 Mandatory orientation is scheduled for May 30-June 1, 2017.
 A schedule of events will be available on Pulseseveral weeks prior to Orientation.

 Dress for the first day of orientation is professional.
 While a suit is not required, we will be taking your ID photo in a white coat.
 Men: shirt and tie with nice trouser.
-Ladies: Blouse with skirt/trousers or dress.
+Women: Blouse with skirt/trousers or dress.

 Classes are scheduled to begin June 2, 2017.